samjcheng/samjcheng.github.io/index.md

 IEEE Transactions on Medical Imaging (**TMI**), 2019. [\[PDF\]](https://arxiv.org/abs/1903.02740) [\[Code\]](https://github.com/Guzaiwang/CE-Net)   ***"MICS 2019 Best poster!"***
 ![CE_NET](ce-net.png)

+## Invited Talks:

+* Glaucoma Screening from Fundus Images And Its Challenges, BOOM workshop in conjuction with IJCAI 2019.

 ## News:
 * 2019-08: Keynote Talk on "Glaucoma Screening from Fundus Images And Its Challenges” at BOOM workshop in conjuction with IJCAI 2019.
 * 2019-07: Our TMI paper "CE-Net: Context Encoder Network for Medical Image Segmentation" won the MICS best poster award.